Best country music albums of all time

 #46.
 'Johnny Cash At San Quentin' by Johnny Cash

 Recorded live at San Quentin State Prison in 1969, this was the second of Johnny Cash’s live prison albums, the first being the one he recorded at Folsom Prison the previous year.
 “I Walk the Line,” “A Boy Named Sue,” and “Folsom Prison Blues” are some of the famous songs Cash performed on this record.
 The album was nominated for several Grammy awards, and won Best Male Vocal Performance for “A Boy Named Sue.”
-The record has been released several times with different songs, but the album cover shot by rock photographer Jim Marshall is largely thought of as an iconic photo of Cash.
+The record has been released several times with different songs, but the album cover shot by rock photographer Jim Marshall is has become an enduring image of the legendary musician.

 #45.
 'Kenny Rogers' Greatest Hits' by Kenny Rogers

-This 1980 compilation album features three singles not found on any of Kenny Rogers’ previous records, including “Lady,” “Love the World Away,” which appeared on the “Urban Cowboy” soundtrack, and “Long Arm of the Law.”
+This 1980 compilation album features three singles not found on any of Kenny Rogers’ previous records, including “Lady,” “Love the World Away” (which appeared on the “Urban Cowboy” soundtrack), and “Long Arm of the Law.”
 Lionel Richie wrote and produced "Lady" expressly for Rogers, and the song became a #1 hit single the year the album dropped.
-This song collection stands as the best-selling compilation record of all time, even topping Garth Brooks’ 1994 “The Hits.”
+This song collection stands as the best-selling country compilation record of all time.

 #44.
 'Chief' by Eric Church